SnorrenEnzo/covid-19_response_modelling/README.md

 ### Analysis

 #### Impact of humidity
-Predicting the reproductive number R with the following input parameters:
+Predicting the reproductive number R with the following input parameters since 15-6-2020 (starting date at which R measurements became more reliable):

 ```
 'retail_recreation_smooth',